 - Attend events organized by The Center, including:

 - Weekly fellow seminars

 - CBA public events

 - Submit feedback on the CBA Fellowship as requested by Center staff.

 - Note: At this time The Center cannot commit to additional funding for collaborators.
-If a fellow decides to work with collaborators (e.g. designers, musicians, dancers, etc.), the fellow is expected to pay those collaborators out of their own fellowship stipend.
+If a fellow decides to work with collaborators (e.g. designers, musicians, dancers, etc.), the fellow is expected to pay those collaborators out of his/her own fellowship stipend.